Aleksandr-Barabanov-DE/Recipe-Search-API-/README.md

 - **useLayoutEffect**: Applied for animating elements on the page when they are rendered, such as text and button animations on the first load.
 - **useCallback**: Applied to avoid unnecessary re-renders and re-executions of `fetch` requests by memoizing functions.
 - **fetch API**: Used for fetching data from external APIs (e.g., the Spoonacular API) to retrieve recipes and wine pairings.
-- **useLocation**: Used to track the current path and active links in the navigation.
+- **NavLink**: Used to track the current path and active links in the navigation.
 - **useNavigate**: Used for programmatic navigation between pages when interacting with UI elements (e.g., buttons).

 ## Planned Improvements